KingAlex04/AS/README.md

 ## Usage

-1. Register as a company admin
+1. Log in with the admin credentials or register as a company admin
 2. Add staff users
 3. Staff users can log in via the mobile app
 4. Staff can check-in, check-out, and have their locations tracked